CKingX/ddrescue_error_mapping/README.md

 This will create a new device at `/dev/mapper/<device name>` which you can use with tools.
 Tested with DMDE (for faster recovery, set retries to 0), UFS Explorer and R-Studio

 ## Install
 ddr_error_mapping install binaries are available at [Releases](https://github.com/CKingX/ddrescue_error_mapping/releases) page for Windows and Linux binaries (x64 architecture only).
-I currently do not have a Mac to test ddr_error_mapping with, but this should work regardless (Note that ddr_error_mapping will only create the device mapping file.
-You still need Linux to create the device mapper block device)
+I currently do not have a Mac to test ddr_error_mapping with, but building and running it should work regardless.
+(Note that ddr_error_mapping will only create the device mapping file.
+You still need Linux to create the device mapper block device!)

 ## Build Guide
 Use cargo to build ddr_error_mapping.
 Currently tested with rustc version 1.60